Faculty Grievance Procedure

 - Time Limitations

 Each step in the grievance procedure is exhausted either upon the grievant's receipt of the written decision or recommendation of the appropriate officer or body or upon expiration of the stipulated time period, whichever occurs earlier.
 Upon exhaustion of a step, the grievant may proceed to the next step of the procedure.
 The time periods stipulated may be extended upon mutual written agreement of the parties or by the Committee's approval of a request by the grievant or other party.

 - Although not a prerequisite under this procedure, faculty members are encouraged to seek informal resolution of their grievance through the Faculty Ombudsman.
 Faculty members may also request, orally or in writing, the informal assistance of the Committee, including a member of the Committee to serve in an advisory capacity.
 Except as provided in IV.B.2 below, such a request is not a prerequisite to the use of the grievance procedure set forth below, and the faculty member may choose to file a formal complaint prior to the completion of the informal process.
 The Committee may recommend substantive reconsideration of the grievant's complaint by appropriate administrative officers or withdrawal or modification of the complaint by the grievant.

-- Any such request or grievance which involves alleged or suspected discrimination for reasons of race, sex, age, religion, or handicap shall be directed to the Office of Institutional Equity prior to the initiation of any grievance procedure.
+- Any such request or grievance which involves alleged or suspected discrimination for reasons of race, sex, age, religion, or handicap shall be directed to the Office for Inclusion and Equity prior to the initiation of any grievance procedure.
 After consultation with this office or if such consultation has already taken place, the faculty member may continue under these procedures.